masconsultinginc/MoviemanagementServiceAntiRepositoryPattern/README.md

-# MoviemanagementService
+# MoviemanagementServiceAntiRepositoryPattern

-## Generic Repository with Unit of Work
+## AntiRepository Pattern

-Inspired by two **YouTuber's** to design generic repository and unit of work.
+Inspired by **PluralSight** Julie Lerman using Domain Driven Design (DDD).
-Combining the two videos provided insight into using __Async/Await__ with __Task__ for more performative CRUD request/response.
+This training video provided insight into using __Async/Await__ with __Task__ for more performative CRUD request/response.
+Alowing for the removal of the Repository/UnitOfWork Patterns.
+Using dbContext and dbSet as the built-in repository and unit-of-work.
+This anti-pattern allowes for more finer controll over the bacic CRUD operations (which is fine for bacic CRUD operation).
+Using LINQ and AsNoTacking promotes using DTO's for limiting client responses. (filtering, pagination, complex graphs, etc.)

 All development was done in C# .net 8.

-**Generic Repository and Unit of Work .NET 7: A Comprehensive Guide** by Code Unparalleled **Step by Step - Repository Pattern and Unit of Work with Asp.Net Core 5** by Mohamad Lawand
+**Entiy Framework 6 in the Enterprise** by Julie Lerman